gravitational/gravity/docs/5.x/testplan.md

 ### Runtime Environment update

 This scenario updates the runtime environment of the planet container with new environment variables.
 Prerequisites: multi-node cluster with at least 1 regular node.
+Regular node is necessary to test both master and regular node update paths.

 [environ.yaml]
 ```yaml